-To provide services to public water systems that include but are not limited to: professional engineering design and permitting assistance, professional geologist assistance, feasibility studies, legal assistance, and assistance with preparing grant and funding applications.
+To provide services to public water systems that include but are not limited to: professional engineering design and permitting assistance, professional geologist assistance, feasibility studies, legal assistance, leak detection, and assistance with preparing grant and funding applications.
 These services are in support of improving long term sustainability, implementation of capital improvements, regionalization and consolidation concepts where appropriate.
 This work plan component does not include construction costs related to capital improvements.

-Environmental Outcomes Staffing, Subsidy, Grant or Contract Information Outputs for State FY18-19 (July 1, 2018 thru June 30, 2019) Status/Obstacles/Comments The elimination of public water systems (PWS) that are Project begins: July 1, 2016 OUTPUTS: Actual expenditures fiscal year to date: not technically, managerially, or financially capable to operate in compliance with all Project ends: June 30, 2021 (annual renewal clause) Project summaries for each completed project will be included as part of the semi-annual progress reports.
+Environmental Outcomes Staffing, Subsidy, Grant or Contract Information Outputs for State FY19-20 (July 1, 2019 thru June 30, 2020) Status/Obstacles/Comments The elimination of public water systems (PWS) that are Project begins: July 1, 2016 OUTPUTS: Actual expenditures fiscal year to date: not technically, managerially, or financially capable to operate in compliance with all Project ends: June 30, 2021 (annual renewal clause) Project summaries for each completed project will be included as part of the semi-annual progress reports.
 Noteworthy activities for the past six months: drinking water regulations through the consolidation with another system.
-Estimated expenditures under this contract during the fiscal Success stories will be included in the Capability Enhancement Program Annual Report.
-The elimination of PWSs that are not technically, year: \$300,000 Implement the Priority Ranking System.
-See the section of the workplan titled "Capability Enhancement Program; Staffing."
-Projected activities for the next 12 months: managerially, or financially capable to operate in compliance with existing and Obstacles: new drinking water regulations through the design and construction of needed PWS upgrades and the improvement of system staff capabilities.
+Estimated expenditures under this contract during the fiscal year: \$300,000 Success stories will be included in the Capability Enhancement Program Annual Report.
+Implement the Priority Ranking System.
+See the section of the workplan titled "Capability Projected activities for the next six months: The elimination of PWSs that are not technically, year. \$500,000 Enhancement Program; Staffing." managerially, or financially capable to operate in compliance with existing and Obstacles: new drinking water regulations through the design and construction of needed PWS upgrades and the improvement of system staff capabilities.
 A decrease in the number of high priority PWSs as identified by the Capability Enhancement Program priority process.